-- (4) The engineering analysis shall be prepared and submitted to the Administration, based on the guidelines developed by the IMO44, and shall include, as a minimum, the following elements- - (a) determination of the ship type and space(s) concerned; - (b) identification of prescriptive requirement(s) with which the ship or the space(s) will not comply; - (c) identification of the fire and explosion hazards of the ship or the space(s) concerned, including: - (i) identification of the possible ignition sources; - (ii) identification of the fire growth potential of each space concerned; - (iii) identification of the smoke and toxic effluent generation potential for each space concerned; - (iv) identification of the potential for the spread of fire, smoke or of toxic effluents from the space(s) concerned to other spaces; - (d) determination of the required fire safety performance criteria for the ships or the space(s) concerned addressed by the prescriptive requirement(s), in particular-
+- (4) The engineering analysis shall be prepared and submitted to the Administration, based on the guidelines developed by the IMO, and shall include, as a minimum, the following elements- - (a) determination of the ship type and space(s) concerned; - (b) identification of prescriptive requirement(s) with which the ship or the space(s) will not comply; - (c) identification of the fire and explosion hazards of the ship or the space(s) concerned, including: - (i) identification of the possible ignition sources; - (ii) identification of the fire growth potential of each space concerned; - (iii) identification of the smoke and toxic effluent generation potential for each space concerned; - (iv) identification of the potential for the spread of fire, smoke or of toxic effluents from the space(s) concerned to other spaces; - (d) determination of the required fire safety performance criteria for the ships or the space(s) concerned addressed by the prescriptive requirement(s), in particular- - (i) performance criteria shall be based on the fire safety objectives and on the functional requirements of this Chapter; - (ii) performance criteria shall provide a degree of safety not less than that achieved by using the prescriptive requirements; and - (iii) performance criteria shall be quantifiable and measurable;

-44 Refer to the Guidelines on alternative design and arrangements for Fire Safety (MSC/Circ.1002).
+&lt;sup>46 Refer to the Guidelines on alternative design and arrangements for Fire Safety (MSC/Circ.1002).

-- (i) performance criteria shall be based on the fire safety objectives and on the functional requirements of this Chapter; - (ii) performance criteria shall provide a degree of safety not less than that achieved by using the prescriptive requirements; and - (iii) performance criteria shall be quantifiable and measurable; - (e) detailed description of the alternative design and arrangements, including a list of the assumptions used in the design and any proposed operational restrictions or conditions; and - (f) technical justification demonstrating that the alternative design and arrangements meet the required fire safety performance criteria.
+- (e) detailed description of the alternative design and arrangements, including a list of the assumptions used in the design and any proposed operational restrictions or conditions; and - technical justification demonstrating that the alternative design and (f) arrangements meet the required fire safety performance criteria.